 What you need to know about how Mastodon works

-Unlike Twitter, Mastodon relies on multiple servers, called "instances" in the Mastodon universe.
-Contrary to what one might think, Mastodon is open source software for self-hosting social media services.
-Thus, everyone can create and manage their own Mastodon server.
+Unlike Twitter, Mastodon relies on several servers, called “instances” in the Mastodon universe.
+Contrary to popular belief, Mastodon is open source software for self-hosting social media services.
+So, everyone can create and manage their own Mastodon server.

-Simply put, Mastodon is not a single social networking site, but a host of independent sites called Mastodon servers/instances.
-To start, you need to choose a server.
+Simply put, Mastodon is not a single social networking site, but a multitude of independent sites named Mastodon servers/instances.
+To get started, you need to choose a server.

-Each server/instance has its own rules, moderation policies and terms of service, set by its owner, whether an individual or an organization.
+Each server/instance has its own rules, moderation policies and terms of service, defined by its owner, whether an individual or an organization.

 Among the most popular Mastodon servers is mastodon.social, owned by Mastodon founder Eugen Rochko.
 However, following the massive influx of users, this server no longer accepts registrations.
 Fortunately, other servers are available.

 No matter which server you choose, you will be able to follow and interact with users from other servers.
 However, your content must respect the policy of the selected server.
-It is therefore crucial to choose the right server.
+It is therefore crucial to choose your server carefully.

 First steps on Mastodon

-To get started on Mastodon, start by determining your mode of use.
-Several third-party and official apps exist for Mastodon.
-We advise you to use the official Android/iOS apps, or go to joinmastodon.org from a computer browser.
-Once familiar with the platform, you can test third-party applications that offer more functionality.
+To get started with Mastodon, start by determining how you use it.
+Several third-party and official applications exist for Mastodon.
+We advise you to use official applications Android/iOS, or go to joinmastodon.org from a computer browser.
+Once you are familiar with the platform, you can test third-party applications that offer more features.

 We will describe the process from joinmastodon.org on a computer browser.
-Using the web rather than the mobile app has an advantage: you can explore a server's posts and hashtags before joining it.
+An advantage of using the web rather than the mobile app is that you can explore a server's posts and hashtags before joining it.

 Here are the steps to register on Mastodon:

-- Select a server according to its type (open, requiring approval or invitation-based) and click on "Create an account" or "Request an account".
+• Select a server based on its type (open, requiring approval, or invitation-based) and click “Create Account” or “Request Account.”

-- Complete the registration form.
+• Complete the registration form.
 If necessary, explain why you want to join the server.
-Click on "Register".
+Click “Register”.

-- For open registration servers, a confirmation email will be sent: follow the link to get started.
-For servers that require approval, wait for moderator approval, which may vary by server.
+• For open registration servers, a confirmation email will be sent: follow the link to get started.
+For servers requiring approval, wait for approval from moderators, the timing of which may vary by server.

 Once you've cleared that milestone, it's time to start exploring all that Mastodon has to offer!